CVIU-CSU/PSSNet/README.md

 ## Dataset Preparations

 We use [DDR](https://github.com/nkicsl/DDR-dataset), [IDRiD](https://ieee-dataport.org/open-access/indian-diabetic-retinopathy-image-dataset-idrid), [REFUGE](https://refuge.grand-challenge.org/), [RETA](https://reta-benchmark.org/), [ARIA](http://www.damianjjfarnell.com/?page_id=276), [DRIVE](https://drive.grand-challenge.org/), [STARE](http://cecas.clemson.edu/~ahoover/stare/).
-We crop black image background and pad the image with value zero so that the short and long sides are the same length.
+We crop the field of view region from the fundus image and pad it with zeros so that the short and long sides are of equal length.

 Data pre-processing consists of three main steps:

 1. generate annotations
-2. crop black image background
+2. crop the field of view region
-3. pad the image with value zero
+3. pad the image with zeros

 Please see [prepare_dataset](prepare_dataset)